-Suggested task: The teacher can model by printing the letter directly on the students' paper.The teacher can choose any 10 letters as long as they include letters that have examples of circle, line, diagonal, and crossed lines.
-The student can write the letter next to the teacher model.
+Suggested task: RemoveThe teacher can model by printing the letter directly on the students' paper.
+For levels 0-4, the teacher can choose any 10 letters as long as they include letters that have examples of circle, line, diagonal, and crossed lines(for example: b, k, l, o, p, t, v, w, x, y).
+RemoveThe student can write the letter next to the teacher model.
 The student can write upper or lower-case letters.